Alcohol and Native Americans: European colonization

 A number of early accounts report that many Native Americans had no tradition of making alcoholic beverages, and did not know the effects of alcohol.
 Rather than approval, most Native peoples initially responded to alcohol with distaste and suspicion.
 They considered drunkenness "degrading to free men" and questioned the motives of those who would offer a substance that was so offensive to the senses and that made men foolish.
 Most Native people who did drink alcohol were reported to show "remarkable restraint while in their cups."
 Most drank alcohol only during social or trading contact with whites.

 When Europeans began making a large quantity of distilled spirits and wine available to Native Americans, the tribes had very little time to adapt and develop social, legal, or moral guidelines to regulate alcohol use.
-Early traders offered alcohol in trade, exchanging it for highly sought-after animal skins and other materials and resources.
-Traders also discovered that giving free alcohol to Native Americans during trading sessions gave them a distinct advantage during negotiations.
+Early traders exchanged alcohol for highly sought-after animal skins and other materials and resources.
+Traders discovered that giving free alcohol to Native Americans during trading sessions provided a distinct advantage during negotiations.
 Extreme intoxication was common among the colonists, contrary to the inexperienced native populations.

 By the early 1700s the effects of alcohol use disorder were damaging Native American communities.
 Rum as well as brandy and other distilled beverages had become important trade items and essential elements in diplomatic councils, treaty negotiations, and political transactions, and had become part of Native American gift-giving rituals.
 The result was the erosion of civility, an increase in violence, and widespread health problems.
 Alcohol made men less reliable hunters and allies, destabilized village economics, and contributed to a rise in poverty.
 The minutes of the Provincial Council of Pennsylvania for 16 May 1704 record a complaint submitted by Chief Ortiagh of the Conestoga Indians:

 Great quantities of rum [are] continually brought to their town, insomuch as they [are] ruined by it, having nothing left but have laid out all, even their clothes, for rum, and may now, when threatened with war, be surprised by their enemies when beside themselves with drink, and so be utterly destroyed.

 John Lawson described the effects of alcohol on the tribes of North Carolina, which he observed during his travels there in 1700-1708: